fo-dicom/fo-dicom/README.md

 }
 ```

 #### Image rendering configuration
 Out-of-the-box, *fo-dicom* defaults to an internal class *FellowOakDicom.Imaging.IImage*-style image rendering.
-To switch to Winforms-style or ImageSharp-style image rendering, you first have to add the nuget package you desire and then call:
+To switch to WinForms-style or ImageSharp-style image rendering, you first have to add the NuGet package you desire and then call:

 ```csharp
 new DicomSetupBuilder()